 Each of these is broken down into specific attributes which all Chartered Scientists are expected to have.
 Before you consider applying for CSci, you should be familiar with the competencies required.
 You can view the competencies here.

 Consider the standards required for registration, and discuss these with your employer or with another Chartered Scientist.
-Read through the application form, the Science Council’s report tips, the CSci – Report Guidance and once you are ready to apply, the process is simple and can be seen in this flowchart.
-The flowchart should be read in conjunction with the CSci Short Guide.
+Read through the CSci Short Guide, the Science Council’s report tips, the CSci – Report Guidance and once you are ready to apply, the process is simple, please complete the application form.

 All candidates for registration as a Chartered Scientist must be members of a professional body such as the Institute of Water.
 Click here to find out more about Institute of Water membership.

 - Professional Review Fee for Chartered Scientist (CSci) £168

 Initial Registration Fee (covers registration to end of calendar year) for Chartered Scientist (CSci) £45

 - Annual Renewal Fee for Chartered Scientist (CSci) £45